Weight of Silence in Modern Lives

 AI's restructuring of labor shifts power in boardrooms, altering who decides and how work is valued.
 The disruption is not only at the factory floor - it reaches the people who thought they were safe.

-"By presenting these topics without prescribing a path forward, Tomlinson invites readers to consider the structural forces that frame personal experience."
+"By presenting these topics without prescribing a path forward, Monson invites readers to consider the structural forces that frame personal experience."

 His forthcoming works address four interrelated themes: autism awareness, addiction and domestic abuse recovery, the harms of social media within the attention economy, and the ways artificial intelligence is reshaping labor and workplace decision-making.
 Each book examines how large-scale systems operate beyond individual consent, shaping perception, behavior, and opportunity in ways that often go unnoticed.